 • Sarah Barney

-Sarah (she/her) is the creator and lead farmer behind Among the Oaks Herb Farm.
 "A sun-loving dirt-worshipper, I am a born and raised Kentuckian, who has come to find home in the Appalachian hills.
 I'm inspired by the dense forests of the region, the many creatures whom I share this land with and a commitment to making positive change in my community.
 The farm was born out of a desire to help folks connect with plants on a deeper level, to create supportive, land-based employment for myself and others and to resist the increasing rate at which our society is becoming disconnected, value-less and hollow.
 We believe in sinking our teeth into the beauty and magic of life around here!
+Before starting Among the Oaks, (though that's eight years ago at this point!)
+I was a research ecologist studying insects and birds.
+This allowed me to spend time on a variety of farms in different parts of the world, which ultimately inspired my path to here.
+I see farming as a co-creative project with the land, in which we as farmers are just another layer of the local ecology, modifying our fields in pursuit of both production and stewardship."

 • Alex Petit

 Alex (she/her) co-manages the farm, runs our booth at the Red River Gorge Farmers Market and has been involved in many aspects of Among the Oaks since 2021.
+She is deeply dedicated to Among the Oaks and to farming as a practice.
+The farm would be nothing without her brains, brawn and beauty!

 "A simple story of who I am is that I left the military, plant medicine found me and my life started anew.
 Everyday is a practice of coming home and discovering different tools that help me remember how.
 I’m fond of having experiences, citizen science and small dogs."